Next Start

 “You’re not bouncing around, you’re dedicated to one subject, three weeks at a time.
 You don’t have to worry about anything else other than what you’re focused on.”

-He visited the UTI campus in Exton, Pennsylvania.
-He was impressed with how big it was, the number of students, the cleanliness of it and that they had the tools and the automotive resources available to students for their education and training.
+He visited the UTI campus and was impressed with the size, number of students, the cleanliness and all the tools and resources available to students.
 And he was happy that his GI Bill® would assist him financially in completing his education.21

 The transition into UTI was a quick one.
 Within two months he left his job, which was just a short-term gig, and started his education in what he wanted to do in the long-term.
 He took the lessons that he learned in the military and applied them to his studies at UTI.